DavidRuppin/HUJI_CompSciIntro/README.md

 # HUJI intro2cs

-The resume for my intro2cs assignments
+The repo for my intro2cs assignments